derrickaw/NetworkRTP/README.md

 #### Startup

-Py FxA-client.py X A P
+python FxA-client.py X A P

 The command-line arguments are: